aslinedvinsson/The-community-of-things-to-know-PP1/README.md

 **Roboto:** For the remaining text, we use Roboto as the font.
 Roboto is also a sans-serif typeface specifically crafted for on-screen use.
 It has been designed to strike a balance between content density and readability.
 Roboto has been extensively tested and utilized.
 Roboto Designed by Christian Robertson.

-Both fonts come from [Google Fonts](https://fonts.google.com/).They are sans-serif, and the backup font is also set to sans-serif.
+Both fonts come from [Google Fonts](https://fonts.google.com/).
+They are sans-serif, and the backup font is also set to sans-serif.

 Example showing Bebas Neue as a headline and Roboto as paragraph text
 ![alt-text](documentation/roboto.png)